Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Groq if you prioritize developers needing fastest possible ai inference at low cost.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Groq if your daily work is mostly Developers needing fastest possible AI inference at low cost.
 Cursor scores higher in user reviews (4.7 vs 4.5).
 Both offer free tiers — try each before committing.

 Cursor